Lotten von Kræmer

 Click here for an uncropped image

-The chapel was built in 1882 – 1883 and was designed by architect Carl Axel Ekholm.
-It replaced an older chapel, which has been in roughly the same place.
-The last burial took place 1973.
+The chapel was built in 1882-1883 and designed by the architect Carl Axel Ekholm.
+It replaced an older chapel, which had been on approximately the same site.
+The last burial took place in 1973.

 Photo: Henrik Zetterberg

-The chapel of Stillness is an open chapel with interiors in soft, light colors that spreads peace and quiet.
-It is a family chapel with a central location.
+The Chapel of Tranquility is an open, bright chapel decorated in soft, light colors that spread peace and tranquility.
+It is a family chapel in a central location.

-The chapel was built between the years 1961 to 1963 and was designed by architect Gösta Wikfors and can accommodate 90 people, including 5 staff.
+Built between 1961 and 1963, the chapel was designed by architect Gösta Wikfors and can accommodate 90 people, including 5 staff.

 Photo: Pelle Johansson.